-Thanks to those who have taken time to share information about Purple Kale’s workshops and custom classes, and for helping spread the word about our unique and thorough instruction.
+Thanks to those who have taken time to share information about Purple Kale’s classes, and for helping spread the word about our unique culinary instruction.

 Below, some notes from former Purple Kale students.
 For words from the press, click here.